 Fiber Arts Classes

-Handspinning on a Drop Spindle with Grace McFetters / Ages 6+ / Staurday, May 6, 10 am – 12 noon
+Handspinning on a Drop Spindle with Grace McFetters / Ages 6 + / Saturday, September 9, 10 am – 12 noon

 Have you ever wondered where your clothes come from?
-In this class, instructor will teach students how to assemble and use a drop spindle to transform raw wool fiber into yarn.
-All materials will be provided: you will go home with your first personalized drop spindle and wool to spin into yarn as you practice, practice, practice!
-Cost of the class is $20 for members, $25 for nonmembers.
-Take $10 off if you bring your own spindle to work with.
-Enrollment deadline is April 30.
-To register for the class, call the Program Director at 336-629-0399, ext 22, or drop by the Randolph Arts Guild at 123 Sunset Ave., Asheboro, NC.
+In this class, instructor will teach students how to assemble and use a drop spindle to transform raw fiber into yarn.
+All materials are provided: You will go home with your very first drop spindle and wool to spin into yarn. $40 (members) / $45 (nonmember).
+Already have a drop spindle, or want to take all three Saturday classes?
+Cost for you is $20 (members) / $25 (nonmember).
+Enrollment deadline is August 31 To register for the class, call the Program Director at 336-629-0399, ext 22, or drop by the Randolph Arts Guild at 123 Sunset Ave., Asheboro, NC.